Combining clustering of variables and feature selection using random forests: Description of the methodology

 \subsection{Variable selection using random forests}

 In this section, we focus on the \b{VSURF} procedure.
-This method is based on random forests \citep{Breiman01}, which provide a non-parametric predictor, with very good performance in prediction in lots of applied situations including high-dimensional data \citep[see e.g.][]{Verikas11}.
-Furthermore, the \b{VSURF} procedure is fully automatic (i.e. it does not need a pre-specified number of variables to select).
-Finally, \b{VSURF} can be applied for both supervised classification and regression problems.
-For the sake of simplicity, we focus on the supervised classification case, where the response variable is categorical.
+This method is based on random forests \citep{Breiman01}, which provide a non-parametric predictor, with very good prediction performance in lots of applied situations including high-dimensional data \citep[see e.g.][]{Verikas11}.
+Implemented in the R package \texttt{VSURF} \citep{Genuer15}, the \b{VSURF} procedure is fully automatic (i.e. it does not need a pre-specified number of variables to select) and can be applied for both supervised classification and regression problems.
+In this paper, we focus on the supervised classification case.